varghesepm/Disk_Partions_Details/README.md

+# disk_partitioning_details.py

-# Find the disk partitioning details using PSUIT
+Find the disk partitioning details using PSUIT module

 # Explanation of the  output: